SergioGasquez/dotfiles/InstallationGuide.md

 #### Fix `espflash` "Permission Denied" or "Port doesn’t exist" errors
 1. Run: `sudo usermod -a -G "$(stat -c "%G" /dev/ttyUSB0)" $USER`
    - Port may need to be updated
+#### Setup Docker
+1. Enable the daemon: `systemctl enable docker`
+2. Create the docker group: `sudo groupadd docker`
+3. Add your user to the docker group: `sudo usermod -aG docker $USER`
+4. Reboot
+5. Verify that you can run `docker` commands without `sudo`.
 #### `qBitTorrent`
 1. Enable Search plugin: View > Search Engine
 2. Go to the Search tab.
 Search pluggins > Check for updates.